nitin30kumar/Automate-FB-SignIN-SignUp/README.md

-# Random Password Generator in PYTHON
+# Automatic Sign In / Sign Up in facebook

 #### Requirements